camara-tech/Shutters/Readme.md

 Shutters
 --------

-This is a sample website built for the Blinds.com Interview Test.
+This is a sample website built for a Blinds.com Interview Test.

 Technologies used:
 * HTML5